Enhancing Dairy Operations with On-Site NIR Analysis at Wolf Creek Dairy

 - 3 min read

 For many dairy operations, the time gap between taking a forage sample and receiving the analysis results is a persistent challenge.
-This delay means rations are often adjusted based on data that is several days old, making it difficult to maintain a truly consistent diet for the herd.
+This delay means rations are often adjusted based on data that is several days old.
+Consequently, it becomes difficult to maintain a truly consistent diet for the herd.
 At Wolf Creek Dairy, however, they’ve tackled this problem head-on by implementing an on-site Near-Infrared (NIR) analysis program with the Phoenix 5000 from Blue Sun Scientific.

-We spoke with Rochelle Schroeder, a veterinarian at Wolf Creek Dairy, who shared her insights on their journey from traditional lab testing to real-time, on-farm analysis.
+We spoke with Rochelle Schroeder, a veterinarian at Wolf Creek Dairy.
+She shared her insights on their journey from traditional lab testing to real-time, on-farm analysis.

 The primary motivation to establish an on-site lab was a strategic push for greater precision.
 "We began a program... that looked at rapid sampling to be able to adjust rations based on current data to create a more consistent diet for the cows," says Schroeder.
-This move from reactive to proactive management was key, utilizing what Schroeder calls a "driver program" for aggressive sampling and a "tuner program" for making fine-tuned adjustments.
+This move from reactive to proactive management was key.
+They utilized what Schroeder calls a "driver program" for aggressive sampling and a "tuner program" for making fine-tuned adjustments.

 The most significant operational shift has been the elimination of the waiting period.
 The ability to analyze forages immediately before they are incorporated into the Total Mixed Ration (TMR) has been a game-changer.
 "Once your diet is adequate for your production goals, testing forages to fine-tune adjustments as you move through the piles creates a more consistent diet for the cattle," Schroeder notes.